JohnStuartPhil/cherryleaves/README.md

 ## Dashboard Design

 #### Summary page
-- Contains General Infomration about the client's background, infomration about the dataset, a link to the README file and the business requirements.
+- Contains General Infomration about the client's background
+- Infomration about the dataset
+- A link to the README file
+- The business requirements

 #### Cherry Leaves Visualiser page
 - Shows the difference between average and variability image